(May 23, 2026)How Microsoft Has Made the LinkedIn Platform as Useless as Tits on a Bull

 Translation/Translator-related Reasons for My LinkedIn Silence

-Despite the undeniable bleak outlook faced by most freelance translators, countless freelance translators clinging to the delusion that AI will not replace them or (just as silly) that they can survive if they use AI themselves
+Despite the undeniable bleak outlook faced by most freelance translators, countless freelance translators cling to the delusion that AI will not replace them or (just as silly) that they can survive if they use AI themselves

 Lack of both colleagues and potential clients for JA-EN translation